peterhinch/micropython_ir/TRANSMITTER.md

 #### Philips classes

-These are only supported on Pyboard hosts.
-An `RuntimeError` will be thrown on an attempt to instantiate a Philips class on an ESP32.

 The RC-5 protocol supports a 5 bit address and 6 or 7 bit (RC5X) data.
 The
 driver uses the appropriate mode depending on the `data` value provided.